Five big questions that the midterm results will answer

 One of the most striking — and surprising — macro political developments of recent years has been the dilution of Latino support for the Democratic Party.

-Former President Trump performed better with Latino voters, despite his hardline rhetoric on illegal immigration, than the 2012 GOP nominee, the much more conventional Mitt Romney.
+Trump performed better with Latino voters, despite his hard-line rhetoric on illegal immigration, than the 2012 GOP nominee, the much more conventional Mitt Romney.

 Trump even showed some improvement between 2016 and 2020 as he went down to overall defeat.

-In the 2020 election, for instance, Biden carried Florida’s Miami-Dade County by just seven points.
+In the 2020 election, for instance, Biden carried Florida’s Miami-Dade County by just 7 points.
 Four years previously, Hillary Clinton had won there by 30 points.

 At least two of Tuesday’s marquee Senate match-ups are in states with significant Latino populations: Arizona and Nevada.
 In the latter, the nation’s first Latina senator, Sen. Catherine Cortez Masto (D), is in serious peril.